Security Guard Shot: Headlines Shine Light on Security’s Dark Side

 In many different applications, having a well-equipped guard shack is very important.
 A guard shack gives your guards a place to use as home base, to store communication and other equipment, a safe place from weather to do paperwork, and more.
-Sometimes, a guard shack can actually save lives.
+Sometimes, a guard shack or security shack can actually save lives.
 In fact, here is a story of how one bullet resistant guard shack actually withstood a real gunman who was firing at police and hit the guard shack.
-While no one was inside the guard shack at the time, there was no damage inside and anyone in the shack would have remained safe.
+While no one was inside the guard shack at the time, there was no damage inside and anyone in the security shack would have remained safe.

 Many security companies also appreciate large windows in security booths, especially if this gives them a 360-degree view.

 While providing your guard team with the right equipment is important, maintaining that equipment and their workspace is of equal importance.
 Poorly maintained equipment can cease to function, and often at the worst times.
 Imagine a security guard who has a serious issue and their radio stops working because the charger was broken.
 Or think about the guard in an emergency situation who runs out of gas.

 There’s also the danger of a cluttered workspace that can create tripping hazards, and a poorly made guard shack could have a door that doesn’t lock correctly.
 Choose quality equipment and buildings for your guards and keep them well maintained.
 You can take one tip from fire stations and have your guards take turns taking brief maintenance shifts to keep everything in tip-top condition.

 Another important tip for keeping your guards safe is to set proper expectations for your team.
 Your guards should know what their job duties are and what equipment is available of them, but also what they are expected to do in an emergency.